 1. Understand the types of marijuana products

-There are two broad categories of cannabis products: medical marijuana and recreational marijuana.
-Within these two categories are several specific types of products.
+There are two broad categories of cannabis products:

-The FDA has has approved three THC-based drugs -- Marinol, Cesamet, and Syndros -- for the treatment of chemotherapy-induced nausea and vomiting.
+The FDA has approved three THC-based drugs -- Marinol, Cesamet, and Syndros -- for the treatment of chemotherapy-induced nausea and vomiting.
 Marinol and Syndros also received approval for treating AIDS-related anorexia.
 However, all three drugs are manufactured using synthetic THC rather than compounds from marijuana plants.

 As you might expect, users of recreational marijuana products tend to prefer the psychoactive attributes of THC.
 Smoking cannabis flower is the most common method of use in key U.S. states that have legalized recreational marijuana.
-However, vaping concentrates and consuming cannabis edibles has grown in popularity.
+However, vaping concentrates and consuming cannabis edibles have grown in popularity.